flyteorg/flyte/docs/deployment/configuration/performance.rst

 4. Keeps a local copy of the execution status, besides what the K8s API stores in ``etcd``.
 5. Reports status to the control plane and, hence, to the user.

+This process is known as the "evaluation loop".
-While there are multiple metrics that could indicate a slow down in execution performance, ``round_latency`` -or the time it takes FlytePropeller to perform a single iteration of workflow evaluation- is typically the "golden signal".
+While there are multiple metrics that could indicate a slow down in execution performance, ``round_latency`` -or the time it takes FlytePropeller to complete a single evaluation loop- is typically the "golden signal".
 Optimizing ``round_latency`` is one of the main goals of the recommendations provided in the following sections.

 Performance tuning at each stage